CarlosPimentel10/Machine_learning_Projects/README.md

 # Machine_learning_Projects
-These are all the artificial intelligence and data science projects I have done
+These are all the artificial intelligence and data science projects I have done so far.